 You may think that simply picking random funds for each client would be the best way to operate and would fulfil each client’s unique goals.
 Unfortunately this is not true.
 This method is unreliable, lacks continuity and will prevent you from receiving a continuous level of service.
 This method also does not lend itself well to ongoing reviews of your funds.

 The very best way to decide if the IFA you have in mind is suitable is to interview them.
 You can do this either over the telephone or face to face.
 At Efficient Portfolio we welcome our clients to do both- whichever method is most convenient for them.
 We conduct initial free introductory calls and ‘Exploration Meetings’, where we can see what you need, how we can help and give you the chance to make sure that we are right for you.

 You will also get a good idea of whether or not you get on with the IFA.
 Of course, you are not interviewing for a new best friend, but having a solid rapport with the IFA is important.

-you find them?
-The internet is a good place, put I would not conduct a generic search (anyone can put up a website claiming to be an IFA)!
+The internet is a good place, but I would not conduct a generic search (anyone can put up a website claiming to be an IFA)!
 Instead, I would use websites such as www.unbiased.co.uk and www.findanadviser.org.
 Both of these websites specialise in Independent Financial Advisers and list location, qualification and specialist fields.
 ‘Find an Adviser’ only lists advisers who are members of ‘The Personal Finance Society’, and thus who have signed up to the code of ethics.

 If you would like to have a chat with us directly, please pick up the phone and call us on 01572 898060, we’d love to hear from you.